MLS returns to action after poignant moment of silence

 The NBA should get an up-close look.
 The league already has part of its bubble established at the ESPN venue.
 NBA team flags fly on every flagpole, and some areas have been sanitized and cordoned off for basketball’s return later this month.

-MLS is using two fields near the back of the complex, the same ones the NFL used for Pro Bowl practices the last four years.
+MLS is using three fields near the back of the complex, two of the ones the NFL used for Pro Bowl practices the last four years.
 The league mandated masks for everyone other than players.
 Coaches, support staff and media donned masks during the game.
 Miami star Rodolfo Pizarro, who wasn’t in the starting lineup, also wore one during warmups.

+Miami’s Andres Reyes left the field on a stretcher early in the second half after a scary collision with Orlando’s Dom Dwyer.
+Replays appeared to show Dwyer hitting Reyes in the throat as they went for a 50-50 ball.

+Reyes had trouble breathing as teammates and the referee called for help.
+Adding to the growing concern on the field, the emergency crew got hung up trying to gain access to him.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports